-The core features of a testing programme are discussed in Chapter 2.7.2 in accordance with the World Health Organization's (WHO) criteria for effective screening programmes.
-(46) Birth cohort testing for HCV aims to identify and link infected individuals to appropriate care and treatment, thereby reducing HCV-related incidence, morbidity and mortality by providing direct-acting antiviral (DAA) therapy to those in need, and monitoring their response to therapy with appropriate follow-up.
+The core features of a testing programme are discussed in Chapter 2.7.2 in accordance with the World Health Organization's (WHO) criteria for effective screening programmes.(46) Birth cohort testing for HCV aims to identify and link infected individuals to appropriate care and treatment, thereby reducing HCV-related incidence, morbidity and mortality by providing direct-acting antiviral (DAA) therapy to those in need, and monitoring their response to therapy with appropriate follow-up.
 As outlined in Chapter 2.7, one of two different approaches to birth cohort testing could be adopted: systematic testing or opportunistic testing.

 A systematic testing programme comprises a population-based programme organised by the healthcare system.
 A systematic birth cohort testing programme would involve inviting all people living in Ireland born between 1965 and 1985 to attend their GP to undergo HCV testing.
 In this instance, the healthcare interaction is initiated by the Health Service Executive (HSE) using a systematic process for inviting participation in the (opt-in) programme.
-One US-based study found that the implementation of a primary care-based systematic testing programme increased the uptake rate in the 1945-1965 "baby boomer" population by 137%.
-(68) The set-up of a population register would be required to monitor and evaluate coverage of a systematic testing programme.
+One US-based study found that the implementation of a primary care-based systematic testing programme increased the uptake rate in the 1945-1965 "baby boomer" population by 137%.(68) The set-up of a population register would be required to monitor and evaluate coverage of a systematic testing programme.

-An opportunistic testing programme would involve offering HCV testing as part of routine care when the patient interacts with the healthcare system for another reason, unrelated to HCV testing (for example, an annual health check-up).
+An opportunistic testing programme would involve offering HCV testing as part of routine care when an individual from the birth cohort interacts with the healthcare system for another reason, unrelated to HCV testing (for example, during attendance for review of an acute or ongoing health condition) and is invited to return for testing at a later date.
 In this instance the health interaction is initiated by the patient.
 Therefore, participation in HCV testing is considered opportunistic in nature.
 A population register would not be a requirement for an opportunistic testing programme, but the lack thereof would make it difficult to establish coverage and uptake of the testing programme.
-Based on data collected between 2014-2015 in the Healthy Ireland survey, (305) GP attendance rates range from 56-76% for people aged between 25 and 54 years (corresponding with the birth cohort) attend a GP at least once per annum.
+Based on data collected between 2014-2015 in the Healthy Ireland survey,(308) GP attendance rates range from 56-76% for people aged between 25 and 54 years (corresponding with the birth cohort) attend a GP at least once per annum.

 Chapter 2.7 outlined that the structure adopted by a testing programme, whether systematic or opportunistic in nature, will influence the acceptability and uptake of testing, as well as the effectiveness and cost-effectiveness of birth cohort testing for HCV.
 Both a systematic testing programme and an opportunistic testing programme for one-off birth cohort testing for HCV in the primary care setting are modelled in Chapter 6.
+It should be noted that an opportunistic testing programme requires the GP to highlight the HCV testing programme during the course of an unrelated consultation.
+This may be challenging from the GP's perspective, depending on workload and the context of the consultation, and as such the uptake rate of opportunistic testing may be lower than that estimated in Chapter 6.3.2.